 - Click on the copied item on the Clipboard panel.

-- Now delete the old dataset and reposition the new one.
+- Delete the old dataset and reposition the new one.

-Now if we change the value of a cell of the Quantity column to greater than 50, it doesn’t change its format.
+Now if we change the value of a cell in the Quantity column to greater than 50, the format doesn’t change.

 - Select the cells that are conditionally formatted (in our dataset, cells D5:D14).